 In the above command, change the source and destination paths with your configuration.

 Robocopy has many features that you can use, and in the command shown in this guide, we’re using the following options to make the copy reliable and fast.

 - /S — Copy subdirectories, but not empty ones.

 - /E — Copy Subdirectories, including empty ones.

 - /Z — Copy files in restartable mode.

-- /ZB — Uses restartable mode, if access denied use backup mode.
+- /ZB — Uses restartable mode.
+If access is denied, use backup mode.

-- /R:5 — Retry 5 times (you can specify a different number, default is 1 million).
+- /R:5 — Retry 5 times (you can specify a different number, the default is 1 million).

 - /NP — No Progress – don’t display percentage copied.